IntelRealSense/librealsense/readme.md

 # librealsense

 A library for capturing data with the RealSense F200 (IVCAM 1.0, 1.5) and RealSense R200 (DS4).
 It targets Mac OSX 10.7+ and "recent" versions of Linux (tested & developed on Ubuntu 14.04 LTS).
-While the OSX and Linux example apps depend on GLFW, the capture portion requires only libusb.
-Libusb-1.0 is a user-space USB driver: this means that librealsense requires no kernel patches.
-In the future, support will be extended to Android 5.1+ to route around the typical HAL layer for the purposes of accessing the camera directly from JNI/C++ code.
+This effort is aimed at supporting prototyping efforts on new platforms and form-factors (robots, drones, VR, etc).
+This repository hosts both the source-code and binary releases.

-Dependency management for GLFW and Libusb-1.0 is done manually at the moment, pending the creation of installer scripts to automate the process.
+Dependency management for GLFW3 and libusb-1.0 is done manually at the moment (see the corresponding sections below), pending the creation of installer scripts to automate the process.

+## Cameras

+1. DS4 / R200 (v0.2 release will support DS5; issue that it shares the same USB PID as DS4 right now)
+2. IVCAM 1.0 / F200 (v0.2 release will support the newer calibration model of IVCAM 1.5)

 ## Functionality

 The goal of librealsense is to provide a reasonable hardware abstraction with minimal dependencies.
 It is not a computer vision SDK.

+1. Streams: depth, color, infrared
+  *	Of the different streaming modes + fps options available, only fairly common ones have been tested.
+2. Intrinsic/extrinsic calibration information (inc. uv map, etc)
+3. Majority of XU-exposed functionality for each camera

+## API

+1. Unified API combines F200, R200, and future hardware iterations.
+2. Example apps will work with both F200 and R200 at runtime, no code modifications necessary unless camera-specific features are used
+3. API is expressed as a simple C interface for cross-language compatibility.
+A C++ API is also exposed for convenience.

 ## Apple OSX Installation